omalley/advent_of_code_2023/README.md

 [here](https://gitlab.com/mbryant/aoc-2021/), but now is noticeably different.
 In 2021, I started using Advent of Code to learn Rust and I highly recommend that strategy.
-Learning new programming languages is hard with out using them to solve problems and Advent of Code provides nice challenges where you won't have to support your code years from now.
+Learning new programming languages is hard without using them to solve problems and Advent of Code provides nice challenges where you won't have to support your code years from now.